SpaceG/spaceg.github.io/_posts/2018-08-27-angular-material-design-template-engine.markdown

 $ ng new ng-space --routing --style=scss
 $ cd ng-space
 $ ng serve --open
+$ code .
 {% endhighlight %}

+then  add angular material

+{% highlight ruby %}
+$ ng add @angular/material
+{% endhighlight %}

+Then, generate the Navigation Menu to your Angular Project, easy via Command-Line CLI.
+It generate a new component with the Navigation!

+{% highlight ruby %}
+$ ng generate @angular/material:material-nav --name=main-nav
+{% endhighlight %}

+open your <strong>app.module.ts</strong> file, be sure you have aslo importet all packages from material design, which we need to set up our Navigation in our Themplate.
 Then inside of your Angular , import some packages 1. material design 2. cdk 3. animations, to your Project.

+then include in your app.component.html your output, or outlet, like
+{% highlight ruby %}
+< app-main-nav></ app-main-nav>
+{% endhighlight %}

 {% highlight ruby %}
 $ npm install --save @angular/material @angular/cdk @angular/animations